mpentler/edinbustrack/README.md

-# edinbustrack
+# edinbustrack V0.01
-A python script to display live Edinburgh bus times for an individual stop
+A python library to display live Edinburgh bus times for an individual stop

 Code is (C) Mark Pentler 2017